DogmaDragon/Stash-Docs/docs/Frequently-Asked-Questions.md

 ### What's the best way to add metadata to Stash?

+* StashDB is a service that allows for crowdsourcing of porn metadata.
+Check the pinned messages in the #stashbox-invites channel in Discord to start using it.
 * Stash includes a single scraper, but you can add more via the [CommunityScrapers repo](https://github.com/stashapp/CommunityScrapers).
 See the README for installation and usage instructions.
-* Pierre Delecto wrote [a Python script](https://github.com/ThePornDatabase/stash_theporndb_scraper) for scraping from ThePornDB.
-This is arguably the fastest way to mass create studios / performers and populate scene data.
-* StashDB is a service that allows for crowdsourcing of porn metadata.
-Check the pinned messages in the #stashbox-invites channel in Discord to start using it.

-### How do I rename or relocate a library folder?
+### How do I rename or relocate a library folder or scenes?

 **If you need to move or rename a folder**, you can remove the existing directory from your library and re-add the new location.
+**If you need to move or rename scenes**, you can simply move the scenes and rescan, being sure the new location is in your library.

-Stash will recognize the files on the next scan and re-link to the new location. **Do not run a Clean in between these steps, or you will lose the information from your relocated folders** (your files will not be affected).
+Stash will recognize the files on the next scan and re-link to the new location.
+**Do not run a Clean in between these steps, or you will lose the information from your relocated folders** (your files will not be affected).

+Stash uses 2 different methods to track your scenes: oshash and filename/path.
+Changing ONE (either moving OR editing/altering the file) will be recovered on your next scan.
+Stash will update the 'wrong' entry, and restore it knowing 2 things about each file.
+If both are changed at once (like a reencode and a rename), Stash has no way to associate the file with the old version and will add the file as new entry, **losing** the old metadata associated with it.
+(The data isn't deleted until a clean though)

 > **⚠️ Note:** Don't forget to click `Save` after updating these directories!